joey-qytyku/OS-90-fixed/docs/Manual/Drivers/1_General.md

 Drivers are identified by name in all interfaces exposed to them that permit communication with or knowledge of other drivers.
 The name MUST be 8 characters long to conform with FAT case, and may later be extended to support the tilde notation.

 Most of the events are not required for ordinary system operation and are there to allow for drivers to behave more optimally using certain features too complex to develop an entire API for.
 For example, we can handle APM or PnP events related to laptop lids or low-power states.
-Some of them are just there
+Some are purely advisory and have no specific condition to be sent.

 ```
 enum {